UFO sightings: Files explain why MoD closed down special desk

 The disclosure came in National Archives files relating to reports of UFOs - Unidentified Flying Objects - between 2007 and November 2009.

-They show UFOs were reported at several UK landmarks, including Stonehenge.'No benefit'
+They show UFOs were reported at several UK landmarks, including Stonehenge.

 The latest tranche of declassified files covers the final two years of work carried out by the MoD's UFO desk.